 How to set up digital gift cards for your business

 With Square’s eGift Card program you can make digital gift cards for your small business.
 Decide whether you want to work with predesigned templates or create your own custom look.
-There’s no subscription or redemption fee for eGift Cards, and they cost as little a 1.75% processing rate when a customer buys a digital gift card from you.
+There’s no subscription or redemption fee for eGift Cards.
 Once your business’s digital gift card program is up and running, you’ll receive transfers for those gift card activations in as little as one to two business days.

 How to build and run a successful online gift card program

 To be successful at selling gift cards, you’ll need a strategy.
 Here’s a step-by-step guide.

 Determine your target customer.
 Will your eGift Card program be more attractive to new or returning customers?
 You can use your Square Dashboard to create business reports and review spending habits and get insights about how you might best utilise eGift Cards depending on who’s shopping, how, and when.

 Set some goals.
 Look to your Square Analytics to determine estimated quarterly sales for your business and then come up with a goal for digital gift card sales.

 Decide where to sell your digital gift cards.
 If you’re selling online, make sure you create an electronic gift card section in the main navigation on your site.
 The more visible your eGift Cards, the better positioned you are for success.